sdiehl/stephendiehl.com/posts/ghc_02.md

 #### Passes

-These steps are that are used inside of the main compiler driver functions in ``HscMain`` , and are comprised of the following interstitial transformations which manipulate the internal representation of Haskell module into a form that can be compiled into machine code or interpreted.
+The following functions are the main passes are that are used inside of the compiler driver functions in ``HscMain`` .

 ```haskell
 -- Parse a module.